-7.9 Project-Related Waste Management
+7.6 Project-Related Waste Management

 During project-related activities, both hazardous and non-hazardous wastes may be generated.
-Improper handling and management of waste such as contaminated soils or lubricant wastes could lead to the contamination of soils, groundwater, and watercourses, and the attraction of nuisance vectors, leading to heath and safety risks.
+Improper handling and management of waste such as contaminated soils or lubricant wastes could lead to the contamination of soils, groundwater and watercourses as well as the attraction of nuisance vectors which could lead to health and safety risks.

-The management of wastes generated at construction and development projects is regulated in some form by the three levels of government (federal, provincial and municipal).
+The management of wastes generated at construction and development projects is regulated in some form by the three levels of government (federal, provincial, and municipal).

 Projects are to be implemented in a manner such that the management of waste is in compliance with Part 5 and 8 of the CEPA which provides for the regulation and release of toxic substances.
-This section of the CEPA also includes requirements for environmental emergency plans, regulations, and remedial actions for an uncontrolled, unplanned or accidental release of a substance into the environment (Section 8).
+This section of the CEPA also includes requirements for environmental emergency plans, regulations, and remedial actions for an uncontrolled, unplanned, or accidental release of a substance into the environment (Section 8).